-The International Midwest Symposium on Circuits and Systems (MWSCAS) is the oldest Circuits and Systems symposia sponsored by the IEEE.
-The 53rd symposium will be held in Seattle, Washington from 1st to 4th August 2010.
-MWSCAS 2010 will include oral and poster sessions; student contest; tutorials given by experts in circuits and systems topics; and special sessions.
+The IEEE International Midwest Symposium on Circuits and Systems (MWSCAS) is the oldest Circuits and Systems Symposia sponsored by IEEE.
+The 55th edition will be held in Boise, Idaho, USA from August 5-8, 2012.
+MWSCAS 2012 will include oral and poster sessions, student paper contest, tutorials given by experts in circuits and systems topics, and special sessions.
 Topics include, but not limited to:

-- Analog Circuits and Signal Processing

-- · Digital Circuits and Computer Arithmetic

-- · Programmable logic, VLSI, CAD and Layout

-- Linear and Non-linear Circuits and Systems

-- · Nanoelectronics and Nanotechnology

-- Communication and Wireless Systems

-- · Embedded Electronics

-- Image Processing and Multimedia Systems

-- RF, Microwave, and Optical Systems

-- · Neural Networks and Fuzzy Systems

-- · Control Systems, Mechatronics, and Robotics

-- Optics and Photonics

-- Power Electronics

-- · Bioengineering Circuits and Systems

-- System Architectures

-- · Innovative Technologies

-- MEMS/NEMS
+- Analog & Mixed-Signal Circuits and Signal Processing - Digital Circuits, Computer Arithmetic, Embedded Electronics and System Architectures - Programmable logic, VLSI, CAD and Layout - Linear and Non-linear Circuits and Systems: Theory and Applications - Nanoelectronics and Nanotechnology - Digital Signal Processing, Communication and Wireless Systems - Image Processing and Multimedia Systems - RF, Microwave, and Optical/Photonics Systems - Neural Networks, Neuromorphic Circuits and Fuzzy Systems - Control Systems, Mechatronics, and Robotics - Power Electronics and Systems - Bioengineering Circuits and Systems - RFID, MEMS/NEMS